eunices/techladies-technical-task/README.md

 # Readme

 This is a technical task submission for TechLadies bootcamp by Eunice Soh deployed on https://es-todo2.herokuapp.com/.
+It's pretty awesome!

 ![screenshot](http://i66.tinypic.com/wl0ut.png)